One dead, dozens missing after migrant boat sinks off Malaysian coast

 Members of the mainly Muslim Rohingya minority periodically flee predominantly Buddhist Myanmar, where they are seen as foreign interlopers from South Asia, denied citizenship, and subjected to abuse.
 Nearly a million Rohingya refugees live in cramped camps across southern Bangladesh.

+Myanmar has also been mired in civil war fought between the military and multiple armed opposition groups since a 2021 coup, when the military seized power from the elected government of Nobel Peace Prize laureate Aung San Suu Kyi.

-Many of these refugees attempt maritime crossings to relatively affluent regional countries such as Malaysia and Thailand, facilitated by human trafficking syndicates.
+Many of the refugees attempt maritime crossings to relatively affluent regional countries such as Malaysia and Thailand, facilitated by human trafficking syndicates.
 But the trips often turn hazardous, leading to frequent capsizing.

 In one of the worst incidents in December 2021, more than 20 people drowned in several capsizing incidents off the Malaysian coastline.